Platform-OS/platformos-documentation/pages/getting-started/users/sign-up-forms.md

 1. Define configuration of the form
   * name - the name of the form, written in snake case.
 It is used to embed the form in a page
-  * base_form - it defines for which model this form is created.
-In our example it is user, because we want to create a user.
+  * resource - it defines what is the root resource in this form.
+In our example it is naturally User.
 Please check [full FormBuilder documentation](/reference/form-builder/) for all options.
   * return_to - defines the url to which user will be redirected after success.
 You can use liquid.
-In our example, we will just redirect to the home page.
+In our example, we will redirect to the /sign-in.
   * configuration - this is the heart of the configuration.
 Here one defines which fields should be acceptable by the form and it is possible to define validation of each of the field.
-Please note that depending on base form, some fields are hardcoded.
-In our example, such hardcoded fields is `email` - you might have noticed, that later in the example we create input for `email`, but it is not included in the configuration.
-If you wondered why it is working, the hardcoded fields is the answer.
+Depending on the `resource`, some fields are available without having to create custom attributes.
+Some of them have pre-defined validation due to the backend requirements.
+In our example, such fields are `email` - with validation that ensures uniqueness (no two user can sign up with the same email address), it has to be a valid email and it can't be blank;  and `password` - minimum 6 characters.

 # Configuration

   It is worth to dig a little bit deeper in our example of configuration.
 The first property we have defined is `first_name`; we  also marked it as required.
 The second field is `profiles`, and this is where the complexity arises.
-This is special abstraction, to easily associate user with any number of profiles one wants.
+This is special abstraction, to easily create `UserProfile` resource associated with the newly signup `User`.
 We will see similar concept later on.
-The `profiles` is an instance of UserProfilesForm.
-It's "hardcoded" fields are actually dynamically generated - those are the names of the profiles created via `instance_profile_types` directory.
-In our example, we have two choices: developer and client.
-Since we create sign up for developer, we provided `developer`.
-Now, the `developer` is an instance of UserProfileForm.
-If you take a look at documentation, you will notice that one of the hardcoded fields there is `enabled` - and this is the field we have defined.
+Within `profiles` you can specify names of the profiles created in `instance_profile_types` directory.
+In our example, we have two choices: `developer` and `client`.
+Since we create sign up for developer, this is what we used.
+Now, the `developer` is `UserProfile` resource - so you have access to it's field.
+If you take a look at UserProfile resource documentation, you will notice that one of the available fields is `enabled` - and this is the field we use.
 The `property_options` is a special construction to add special behavior to the field.
 Here we used `default`, which provides default value (i.e. the value that will be used if user does not fill this field); `readonly` on the other hand ignores the user's input.
 This combination is useful, if you want to set something in a background, and do not want user to be able to override it.
 Because any input by user will be ignored, the default value will always used.

 All of this might be a bit confusing at the first sight, like what really is this `enabled` field.
 All should be clearer, once you realize that last part of configuration, which is